service b0 mercedes

 It is advisable not to carry out B0 service at home to reduce further damage to the car.
 Brake fluids and pads for Mercedes-Benz should only be sourced from authorized dealers.

-But these authorized dealers usually rip off car owners since they do not offer B service full-time.
+However these authorized dealers usually rip off car owners since they do not offer B service full-time.

 The service from these technicians is quite affordable than from dealers.
-The Mercedes B service is more expensive than the A counterpart since it usually comprises all the A services plus other additional extras.
+The Mercedes B service is more expensive than the A counterpart since it usually comprises all of the A services plus other extras.

 Leave a Comment